david-a/echoes/Resources.md

 - Skilled hunters and warriors
 - Resistant to control and domestication

 **Role in Story:** The most rebellious of the enslaved species, constantly fighting against their oppressors.
-Vixie has a special connection to them due to her true origins.
+Ayala has a special connection to them due to her true origins.
 They form the backbone of the resistance movement.

 **Musical Style:** Raw, powerful, with tribal drums and primal energy.
 Their music reflects their wild nature and fighting spirit.